-The teaching assistants interacting with the system will utilize it in a similar way to the professors.
-The teaching assistants will be able to log into the web application using an account provided to them by a professor, and they will also be able to view student analytics and edit assignments.
-However, they will not be able to create or delete assignments or edit student account assignments.
+The teaching assistants interacting with the system will utilize it similarly to the professors user group.
+The teaching assistants will be able to log into the web application using an account provided to them by a professor, and they will also be able to view student analytics, edit assignments (provided they have been given editing permissions by the professor), and download student reports.
+However, they can not add or remove assignments, edit student accounts, or edit courses.
+Additionally, teaching assistants can not edit antipatterns, as that is a functionality restricted to professors, even though they can change which antipatterns are checked for in an assignment.

-4.3.4 Areas of Concern and Development
+4.3.4 Areas of Challenge